syncfusion-content/javascript-docs/js/Grid/Editing.md

 ### Batch URL:

 The `batchUrl` property supports only for batch editing mode.
-You can specify the controller action mapping URL to perform Batch operation in server side.
+You can specify the controller action mapping URL to perform Batch operation at server side.

 The following code example describes the above behavior.